deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 ***The Alpha-of-Alphas***

-*<Icy calm; Reprimand>* +My instructions were very clear.
+*< Icy calm; Reprimand >* +My instructions were very clear.
 Humans are to be *caught,* not destroyed.+

 The Alpha in charge of the brood that had first opened fire on the fleeing Humans and their stolen Swarmship transmitted a grovelling apology.

-*<Abject terror>* +The Venom-Bile brood is eager to the Hunt, Alpha-of-Alphas!
+*< Abject terror >* +The Venom-Bile Brood is eager to the Hunt, Alpha-of-Alphas!
 When the bloodthirst takes us—+

 Bored of such a pathetic excuse, the Alpha-of-Alphas casually ordered every other ship in the Swarm to tear the Venom-Bile broodship apart.
 It vanished in a hail of firepower so intense that the Alpha’s last instant of panic was silenced before it could properly be said to have begun.

 With its irritation partly sated, the Alpha-of-Alphas turned to the older and more seasoned Alpha of the Reaping-Brood, whose ship had wounded another broodship during the pursuit.

-*<Demand>* +And how shall I answer your mis-step?+
+*< Demand >* +And how shall I answer your mis-step?+

-Both the Reaping-Brood and their accidental victims the Gnawing-brood were large, powerful and wily.
+Both the Reaping-Brood and their accidental victims the Gnawing-Brood were large, powerful and wily.
 Wily enough to have stayed away from the slaughter that had ensued when many of the other Alphas had tried to depose the Alpha-of-Alphas.
 Both were keys to power, and the Alpha-of-Alphas knew it: it would not be sensible to disgruntle either one.

 Fortunately, the Reaping-Brood Alpha knew when to kowtow.

-*<Careful; Deferential>* +The Reaping-Brood forfeits all Hunting and breeding rights until the Alpha-of-Alphas deigns to permit us otherwise.
+*< Careful; Deferential >* +The Reaping-Brood forfeits all Hunting and breeding rights until the Alpha-of-Alphas deigns to permit us otherwise.
 We make reparations to the Gnawing-Brood, a thousand slaves.+

 That was proportionate and sensible—it would mollify the Gnawing-Brood, and the Alpha-of-Alphas could lift the restrictions after only a modest wait.

-*<Imperious condescension; decree>* +The Reaping-Brood’s restitution is... acceptable.+
+*< Imperious condescension; decree >* +The Reaping-Brood’s restitution is... acceptable.+

 The mood among the remaining—carefully and modestly expressed—was satisfaction and agreement.

-*<Displeasure; Command>* +Meat has slipped from the maw.
+*< Displeasure; Command >* +Meat has slipped from the maw.
 This is unacceptable.
 Learn, adapt, and ensure that it never happens again.
 End session.+

 The virtual forum of Alphas shut down, leaving the Alpha-of-Alphas to consider the situation in peace.